Mohit000003/redispoc/README.md

 mypassword: The password associated with the user.
 on: Enables the user.
 ~*: Grants access to all keys.
-+@all: Grants access to all commands
++@all:Grants access to all commands

 ```
  **2.**  **Statically via the redis.conf File**:- Edit the redis.conf file to define the user.